 This strategic plan is intended to address issues of particular importance to ITTO member countries over the next six years, with a particular emphasis on those issues for which ITTO has a relevant set of mechanisms and institutional skills, and a comparative advantage as compared to other organizations.
-The plan does not attempt to address all of the existing or emerging issues facing tropical forests and trade in tropical timber.
+As noted, ITTO is one among a number of international organizations with objectives related to forests and trade.
+This strategic plan defines a role for ITTO that draws on ITTO's strengths and complements the work of other forest-related organizations.
+The plan also recognizes that ITTO achieves some of its objectives and enhances the work of other international, forest-related organizations through strategic alliances and partnerships.
+ITTO's strategic partners are listed in Annex III.

-As in the past, ITTO will continue to rely on voluntary contributions, primarily from member countries, to fund this work.
-The financial resources needed to implement this plan are described in Part III of this document.
-In addition, and to varying degrees, accomplishing these strategic priorities will also depend on ITTO's ability to continue to develop effective partnerships with other organizations.
+The fund mobilization targets to implement this plan are described in Part IV of this document.
+Accomplishing these strategic priorities will depend on ITTO's ability to continue to develop effective partnerships with other organizations and with the private sector.